aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="j"><sup>21</sup>&nbsp;Mosheh agreed to settle down with the man, and he gave Tsipporah his daughter to Mosheh. <sup>22</sup>&nbsp;She gave birth to a son, and he called his name: 'Gershom/Sojourner There,' for he said: "A sojourner have I become in a foreign land."</span>
+<span class="j"><sup>21</sup>&nbsp;Mosheh agreed to settle down with the man, and he gave Tsipporah his daughter to Mosheh. <sup>22</sup>&nbsp;She gave birth to a son, and he called his name: 'Gershom/Sojourner There,' for he said: "A sojourner have I become in a foreign land."</span>[foot]In E, we are introduced to Moses when God appears to him in the desert.
+A more historically oriented source such as J must address the question of Moses' origins, thus this account of Moses' childhood and early adulthood. ¶ Note that the word אמתה in vs. 5, translated here as "her hand / arm", is usually rendered by English translations as "her maidservant" (which the masoretic vocalization supports).
+J, however, does not employ the word אמה for maidservant, preferring the parallel שפחה, if this passage is Yahwistic our translation / emendation is preferable.
+Note that אמה is attested to as arm or appendage in Psalms 91:4 (after the vocalization is emended) and elsewhere as was correctly noted by Zeligman.[/foot]
 </div></td></tr>